Latvijas Radio

 Latvijas Radio (shortened LR; literally "Latvia's Radio") is Latvia's national public-service radio broadcasting network.
 It began broadcasting on 1 November 1925, and has its headquarters in the Latvian capital, Riga.
-Latvijas Radio broadcasts six different channels in the FM band as well as via the internet: Latvijas Radio 1, Latvijas Radio 2, Latvijas Radio 3 – Klasika, Latvijas Radio 4 – Doma laukums, Latvijas Radio 5 – Pieci.lv, and Latvijas Radio 6 – Radio NABA.
+Latvijas Radio broadcasts six different channels in the FM band as well as via the internet: Latvijas Radio 1, Latvijas Radio 2, Latvijas Radio 3 – Klasika, Latvijas Radio 4 – Doma laukums (till 2025), Latvijas Radio 5 – Pieci.lv, and Latvijas Radio 6 – Radio NABA.

 History

 Latvijas Radio is a national cultural institution, fostering radio drama, and organizing a radio choir as well as children's vocal groups.
 The organization's phonographic archives contain approximately 200,000 sound recordings.
 Latvijas Radio became a member of the European Broadcasting Union (EBU) on 1 January 1993.
 From the restoration of Latvia's independence in 1991 to 31 December 1992, it was a member of the International Radio and Television Organisation (OIRT).

 Since 2013, it has collaborated with Latvijas Televīzija (Latvian Television) as part of the Public Broadcasting of Latvia news platform and online streaming service.
 The broadcaster has been fully funded by the state budget since 1 January 2021, when, after years of debate, it and television broadcaster Latvijas Televīzija exited the advertising market.
+The merger of LTV and Latvian Radio into LSM was completed on 2 January 2025.

 Latvijas Radio (as Radio Riga) also broadcast programming in Swedish from 1960 to 1995.

 Radio stations

 Latvijas Radio 1 (LR1)

 LR1 is Latvia's main national radio station, presenting news, talk, current affairs programmes and analysis of economics, Latvian politics and culture, as well as programmes for children.
 The station's first broadcast was made on 1 November 1925.
+The station broadcasts in Latvian, except for the Latgalian hour-long program Latgale Hour (Latgolys stuņde) broadcast every Friday from LR's Latgale studio.

 Slogan: Latvijas radio 1 – vienmēr pirmais ("Always first").